romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 For instance, one can explain why design pattern X was used, how modules are bounded, why Y naming convention was chosen, or with which constraints was the code written.

-The reasoning behind the chosen implementation is really important.
+The reasoning behind the chosen implementation is essential.
 It will influence the reviewer mindset and give him/her all the intangible information needed to perform a relevant code review.

 👉 _It is the "how" of the pull request_